Niccolo-Ajroldi/Functional-BNP-clustering/README.md

 For all the R-packages used in the codes please refer to section Reference in the [report](link).

-This markdown file is written relying on [DILLINGER](https://dillinger.io/).
+This readme file is written relying on [DILLINGER](https://dillinger.io/).

 ## Authors